 Parents face the challenge of feeding healthy food to their kids almost every single day.
-The temperament of kids varies, and they are more inclined to follow habits of their peers at home and school.
-The situation is worse for kids of working parents, as their diet mostly consists convenience or take away food.
+The temperament of kids varies, and they are more inclined to follow the habits of their peers at home and school.
+The situation is worse for kids of working parents, as their diet mostly consists of convenience or take away food.
 Besides, friends and tv commercials add to the temptations of having junk food.

-How does Healthy Food Benefit Your Child?
+How Does Healthy Food Benefit Your Child?

 To get brief information on the different foods groups and their benefits, consider the following healthy food chart for kids: